amburu4159/group-3-ku042021/README.md

 8. The data is fitted to a logistic regression model
 9. An accuracy score, confusion matrix, and a classification report are developed

+## Database
+The database being used is AWS RDS with access and manipulation via postgreSQL.
+The Data being used is from the NHTSA (National Highway and Traffic Safety Administration) government site (www.nhtsa.gov).
+The csvs are downloaded and accessed via jupyter notebook to pre-process the data.
+The tables are then loaded into the SQL database using sqlalchemy, and two tables (vehicle and distraction) are combined within postgres for ease of access later.
+The data is now accessible from the database for the machine learning model.

 ##power point slide draft
 https://docs.google.com/presentation/d/1Jm8NRDJl4Hmu8E_V1p_JUmdTqQMMCMX8bRXLLxojHeE/edit?usp=sharing